-Type of illness Treatment Heat (fatigue) cramps Stop exercising, massage or stretch involved muscle.
+Type of illness Treatment Heat (fatigue) cramps Stop exercisingexercising.
+Massage or stretch massage or stretch involved muscle.
 Replace salt and water loss by drinking a lot of cool, salt-containing fluids.
 Future cramping may be reduced by improved conditioning, getting more used to exercising in hot temperatures, and drinking more salt-containing fluids.
-Heat exhaustion Stop exercising, move to shaded or air-conditioned area.
+Heat exhaustion Stop exercising.
+Move to shaded or air-conditioned area.
 Replace water loss by drinking a lot of cool fluids.
+Cool with ice packs or cold water immersion.
 If the athlete does not quickly improve or is unable to drink fluids, then the athlete should be immediately taken to the nearest emergency facility.
 Heat stroke Call 911 or your local emergency number.
-Begin cooling immediately; don't wait for help to arrive.
+Begin cooling immediately with cold water immersion; don't wait for help to arrive.
 The athlete needs immediate medical attention.